-A black cat with green eyes, sprawled on a window ledge is watching me.
+A black cat with green eyes, sprawled on a window ledge, is staring at me.

-Suddenly, art is emerging all around me, like an animated movie that is a Sunset in Italy.
+Suddenly, art emerges all around me, like an animated movie that is a Sunset in Italy.
 Crayon colored boats are bobbing in the canal water creating ripples that twinkle with crimson, purple, electric blue, pink and yellow.